wricardo/OneTDraw-Solver/README.md

 OneTDraw-Solver
 ===============

 Algorithm to solve OneTDraw puzzles.
+It was inspired by the IPhone game "One T Draw"